 “She’s now been with this family unit longer than when we were married.

-“I see Grace at least one night a week and more in school holidays, and she’s a happy, well-adjusted girl, and that’s all that matters.”
+“I see her at least one night a week and more in school holidays, and she’s a happy, well-adjusted girl, and that’s all that matters.”

 In a similar situation?
 When Chloe Shorten, that’s Bill Shorten’s wife, separated from her husband of ten years, with two kids in the mix, she learnt a thing or two about blending families, navigating custody, and breaking divorce to the kids.
 Post continues after audio.

-And despite living on the other side of the Australian coast, we can be all relieved to hear that Tracey did factor in the co-parenting situation with Grace’s father, which happens to be something she’s been doing for the past five years.
+And despite living on the other side of the Australian coast, we can be all relieved to hear that Tracey did factor in the co-parenting situation with her daughter’s father, which happens to be something she’s been doing for the past five years.

 “I’ll fly to Perth on lots of weekends and of course she’ll fly over to Melbourne in the school holidays,” wrote Tracey.

-“We’ll get an apartment with at least two bedrooms, so Grace will have her own room there.
+“We’ll get an apartment with at least two bedrooms, so she’ll will have her own room there.

 “And there’s no way I’ll spend any more than a month without seeing her.”